Information about Sakkara Cairo, Egypt

-Beneath Horus is a lion or lioness followed by a jackal.
+Beneath Horus is a lion or lioness which followed by a jackal.
 They arranged in 12 registers.
 It could be a part of an entrance gate for the pyramid complex of Djoser.
 On its top would have been a lintel with Djoser’s titles.
 There is major discovery near Queen Iput’s funerary temple.
 It was the tomb of Teti’s son Teti-ankh-km, which means ‘Teti-ankh the Black’.
 The false door of the tomb bears his name, the title of ‘King’s Son’.
 It also does his most important title of ‘Overseer of Upper Egypt’.
 The tomb contains beautiful scenes of daily and religious life.
 It includes ladies bringing offerings and the slaughtering of animals.
 It also includes the deceased standing with his wife, the lotus flower, and many other scenes.

 The colors in the scenes are distinctive.
 The style is characteristic of Sakkara tombs during the Old Kingdom.
 During New Kingdom, most of Sakkara tombs display the same style and colors.
-The painting was partly defaced.
+The painting partly defaced.
 The wall carved with a new and impressive representation.
-It is of Osiris flanked by the goddesses Isis and Nephthys.
+It is of Osiris who flanked by the goddesses Isis and Nephthys.
 The figures used as cult representations, like statues.
 The smaller western niche found empty.
 The Ptolemaic masonry of the eastern niche contained the mummies of cats.
 They are most notable one in a limestone coffin with a superb cat mummy in linen wrappings.
-This was the first in situ cat burial found at Sakkara.
+This was the first in situ cat burial found at Sakkara Cairo.
 It dedicated to Bastet .
 It was when the site blocked up and re-used, probably in the early Ptolemaic Period.

 These are standing figures more than 3 feet high and still colored.
 They were of Iuy and Mery-Sekhmet.
 He holds a standard with small figures of Osiris and Re-Harakhte.
 This is the first time that such New Kingdom statues, carved into the rock, discovered at Sakkara.
 The faces of the man and woman are quite beautiful.
-Despite the fragility of the stone and the colors, the statues are well preserved.
+Despite the fragility of the stone and the colors, the statues well preserved.
 The second discovery at Sakkara made under the supervision of a French Egyptologist.
 He was Jean Leclant.
 This French expedition worked around Pepi I pyramid.
 He was the third king of the Old Kingdom’s 6th Dynasty.
 In his reign, Egypt reached a peak in art and culture.

 One of the king’s courtiers was Weni.
 He recounts that Pepi I appointed him to investigate a conspiracy on the part of Queen Imtis.
 Weni didn’t say what she plotted against the king, nor what kind of punishment she suffered.
 Hieroglyphic inscriptions on the inner walls of Pepi I’s pyramid crumbled to the floor.
 The French team accomplished one of its most important tasks.
 They reconstructed the inscriptions by computer.
 It took them almost five years to complete this impressive achievement.
-In fact, there is now an museum with a special room dedicated to Jean-Phillippe Lauer’s work.
+In fact, there is now an museum with a special room.
+The room dedicated to Jean-Phillippe Lauer’s work.
 It located in Sakkara.
 Moreover, it is with many other exhibits on this archaeological site.
 It named the Imhotep Museum.